 Spare a thought for what is happening when someone switches on a kettle to make a cup of tea.
 Turn on a kettle anywhere around Inverie Bay and you are using our green, renewable energy generated on Knoydart from the rain that falls on the catchment area of Loch Loch Bhraomisaig.
 Knoydart Renewables is responsible for every part of the process.
 Switching on the kettle leads to a slightly elevated demand for electricity, a spear-valve opens slightly to cater for the demand, letting a slightly increased flow of water run down the pipe from the reservoir to the turbine, turns the generator with that bit more energy and sends more electricity down the power lines via cables and transformers to the meter box and on to the kitchen socket.

 Knoydart Renewables Ltd. is in the process of developing plans for an Energy Innovations Centre here on Knoydart.
-Knoydart Renewables Ltd. has supported several technology companies in trialling innovative energy products on the community owned microgrid in the past, such as: new lithium flow-battery technologies by Stor Terra (a potentially ongoing project once the Knoydart energy supply is secure), colour control of a Philips Hue light bulb to indicate available network power capacity in real time, frequency controlled load shedding, power line communication system (Zlynk switches commissioned by Energy Assets), the testing of Dimplex Quantum Storage heaters and load management system, hydro performance data collection and online dashboard display, development of a reservoir hydrological model and hydrogen production and electric ferry studies.
+Knoydart Renewables Ltd. has supported several technology companies in trialling innovative energy products on the community owned microgrid in the past, such as: new lithium flow-battery technologies by Stor Terra (a potentially ongoing project now the Knoydart energy supply is secure), colour control of a Philips Hue light bulb to indicate available network power capacity in real time, frequency controlled load shedding, power line communication system (Zlynk switches commissioned by Energy Assets), the testing of Dimplex Quantum Storage heaters and load management system, hydro performance data collection and online dashboard display, development of a reservoir hydrological model and hydrogen production and electric ferry studies.
 The Energy Innovations Centre is designed to build on this work with academic institutions and developers, offering Knoydart’s unique integrated “Loch-to-Kettle” network innovation and testing services to energy technology companies and academia alike.

 Knoydart Renewables Ltd. both has been and continues to be involved, in a number of innovative projects.
 Currently, it is working with Arup limited to build a business and asset management modelling programme, according to a template built up in partnership with Arup and Highland and Islands Enterprise, designed to identify the long-term running costs of the Company under a range of different scenarios and is also involved in a project with the University of Strathclyde and Energy Mutual Ltd., looking at the social and economic impact of renewable energy microgrids through addressing their sustainability challenges, leveraging leading expertise from academia and industry, to comprehensively evaluate existing microgrids to inform asset management strategies and frameworks.
 The intention is to contribute to a working paper outlining lessons in technical, operational, financial and policy areas to inform the UK local energy sector as well as applying project learning to international contexts with existing or planned microgrid programmes.
 Devolved microgrids are the direction of travel of the UK and world electricity generation and distribution industries.
 Knoydart already has what major players are now moving towards.